foss-for-synopsys-dwc-arc-processors/synopsys-caffe/FEATURES.md

 pad_l, pad_r, pad_t and pad_b (arbitrary 2D padding) in ConvolutionParameter and PoolingParameter
 AVE_EXC_PAD (average pooling excluding the paddings), AVE_TF (deprecated, alias for AVE_EXC_PAD) in PoolingParameter
 ceil_mode in PoolingParameter
-relu6 and maximum in ReLUParameter
+relu6, maximum and minimum in ReLUParameter
 eltwise.py (to be deprecated, customized Python layer, realize the broadcasting and add support for divide and minimum for eltwise layer)
 maskrcnn_detection.py (customized Python layer)
 matrix_inverse.py (customized Python layer, implementation of tf.matrix_inverse)